Austal: Armidale-class patrol boats

 Between June 2005 and February 2008, Austal delivered fourteen, 56.8 m Armidale-class patrol boats to the Royal Australian Navy for coastal defence.
 The boats were featured on the TV series Sea Patrol.

 P21-class patrol boats

 In 2009, the Maritime Squadron of the Armed Forces of Malta ordered four patrol boats from Austal.
 They were due to replace the Swift-class patrol boats P23 and P24 which had been in commission since 1971 and the Bremse-class patrol boat P32 which had been in commission since 1992.
 The new vessels were built to Maltese specifications and were partly financed by the European Union.

 The first two vessels were launched in October 2009.
-All four vessels were delivered to Malta in late 2009, and officially commissioned on 18 March 2010.
+All four vessels were delivered to Malta in late 2009, and commissioned in March 2010.

 Yemeni Navy patrol boats

 In 2005, Austal delivered ten high-speed patrol boats to the Yemeni Navy, which are commercially hired out to protect private shippers.